SRvSaha/CoWinVaccineSlotFinder/README.md

 Software to fetch the available slots & book the appointment for COVID-19 Vaccination using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/)

-### *__DUE TO LATEST CHANGES IN THE API ACCESS POLICY BY [MoHFW](https://www.mohfw.gov.in/pdf/CoWINAPIGuidelinesFinal240521.pdf), THERE WILL BE NO MORE COMMITS/CONTRIBUTIONS/RELEASES/MAINTENANCE IN THE PROJECT.
-THE PROJECT HAS BEEN PUT ON INDEFINITE HOLD.
-GRATEFUL TO EVERY CONTRIBUTORS, SUPPORTERS, USERS THAT WE COULD HELP YOU IN THE CRISIS.
-EVEN THOUGH YOU MAY STILL USE THE APP, WE ADVISE NOT TO MISUSE IT, OTHERWISE YOU MIGHT FACE LEGAL ISSUES.
-USE IT AT YOUR OWN RISK__*

 [![LatestRelease][release-shield]][release-version-url]
 [![Downloads][downloads-shield]][downloads-url]
 [![Stargazers][stars-shield]][stars-url]